TVMadmin/velvetmatter-ontology/taxonomy/forms.md

 ### Tie Pin
 URL: https://velvetmatter.art/forms/tie-pin/
-Description: Pin‑style jewellery designed to secure or decorate a tie, typically featuring a straight needle‑like form.
+Description: Pin-style jewellery designed to secure or decorate a tie, typically featuring a straight needle-like form.
 Historically significant in men’s jewellery of the 19th–20th centuries.